karrick/golinewrap/README.md

     some other methods which make it more natural to use when formatting paragraphs of information.`)

+	lw.Printf("One such handy method is %q, formatting its arguments using %q, then writing the resulting string to the underlying io.Writer.", "Printf", "fmt.Sprintf")

 	lw.WriteParagraph(`The one I tend to use most often is golinewrap.WriteParagraph, which accepts a paragraph of text, then emits that paragraph to the underlying io.Writer.
 Calling WriteParagraph multiple